pbui/albacore-web/README.md

 To run the **assembler** from a web browser, you simply need to open the `www/albaCoreAsm.html` file in your favorite web browser.

-Once you have it open, you can write the the assembly source text in the `source` textbox and then press the `Assemble` button to generate the **memory** image in the `memory` textbox.
+Once you have it open, you can write the assembly source text in the `source` textbox and then press the `Assemble` button to generate the **memory** image in the `memory` textbox.